Finding the Law of the Micro-States and Small Jurisdictions of Europe

 17.3.
 Isle of Man

-Like the foregoing offshore United Kingdom jurisdictions, the Isle of Man derives its transnational juridical importance from its independent fiscal, financial services, trust and company law regimes.
-Latterly, its LLC law has attracted attention; LLCs, attractive in the United States for their informality of organization and management, may be useful internationally as hybrid entities.
-In the USA, “check the box” rules allow for options as to tax treatment; in the United Kingdom and many other countries (but not Switzerland) they are treated for tax purposes as corporations.
+Like the foregoing offshore United Kingdom jurisdictions, the Isle of Man derives its transnational juridical importance from its independent fiscal, financial services, trust, and company law regimes.
+Its LLC law has gained attention; LLCs, attractive in the United States for their informality of organization and management, may be useful internationally as hybrid entities.
+In the USA, “check the box” rules allow for options as to tax treatment; in the United Kingdom and many other countries (but not Switzerland), they are treated for tax purposes as corporations.
 Articles 75 and 76 of the UK Finance Act 2001 formalized policy in this regard (addressing the use of English limited liability partnerships to hold real property).
-(A Google search under “hybrid entity” will yield explanatory material on the tax advantages of the differential cross-border treatment.)
+A Web search under “hybrid entity” will yield explanatory material on the tax consequences of the differential cross-border treatment.

 Print sources of law: